fragarco/abasc/docs/en/abasc.md

 ### `END`

 **Command**.
 Ends program execution.
 In the BASIC interpreter, this returns control to the user.
-In BASC, it jumps to an infinite loop.
+In ABASC, it jumps to an infinite loop.
 Note that `STOP` forces a machine restart.

 ### `END FUNCTION`